 git add azure-pipelines.yml git commit -m "Analyze code using SonarCloud" git push origin security-scan

-Go to your Azure DevOps Pipeline browser tab, and watch the build.
+Go to Azure Pipelines project and watch the build.

 Analyze the results

-Return to the SonarCloud portal and examine the results.
+Return to the SonarCloud portal, refresh the page, and then examine the results.
 You see the same results as when you scanned locally because the project sources haven't changed.